 Get On Your Bike

 Hire a bike (or better yet, an e-bike) for a chance to explore more of the island.
 There are two bike trails of varying difficulty; Rangihoua mountain bike trails, which are located at the Onetangi Sports Park and in the Whakanewhea Regional Park.
-If you fancy getting around on your own steam without the pedal power, consider hiring a scooter to get yourself around.
+If you fancy getting around under your own steam but minus the exhausting pedal power, consider hiring a scooter.